-5.2.6 Where cut slopes are present on either side of the mainline, it is assumed that total excavation of peat will be required, with the exception of a band at the top of the cutting equivalent to four times the depth of the peat where only 50% of the peat will require excavation.
-Figure 2 shows a schematic diagram of the considerations in this calculation on the assumption that the part of the cut slope in peat is at 1:4 - considered the most likely to be applied within areas of peat.
+5.2.6 Where cut slopes are present on either side of the mainline, it is assumed that total excavation of peat will be required, with the exception of a band at the top of the cutting equivalent to four times the depth of the peat, where only 50% of the peat will require excavation.
+Figure 2 shows a schematic diagram of the considerations in this calculation on the assumption that the part of the cut slope in peat is at 1:4.